There is NO direct road access to Ross Lake Resort! There are two different ways to reach Ross Lake. See which one applies to your trip below ...

 All day-use visitors must park at the trailhead and hike in.

-The ferry is operating during the 2021 season with restrictions and you MUST have a reservation.
+The Diablo ferry is operating during the 2021 season for guests staying at the resort and campers only.
+You MUST make a reservation through Ross Lake Resort.
 Please email us here to receive additional information and to reserve your spot on the ferry.

 * Due to ferry capacity restrictions, we ask that if you are able, please consider hiking in to lessen the ferry load.